-- Evaluate the effectiveness of a treatment plan, such as cancer therapy
+- Find out if a treatment plan, such as cancer therapy, is working

-- Determine if a cancer has returned after treatment
+- See if a cancer has returned after treatment

-- Determine blood flow to the heart muscle
+- Look at blood flow to the heart muscle

 - Determine the impact of a heart attack

-- Iidentify areas of the heart muscle that would benefit from surgery
+- Identify areas of the heart muscle that surgery could help

 - Evaluate brain abnormalities and other central nervous system disorders